slimtoolkit/slim/README.md

 ### `DEBUG` COMMAND OPTIONS

 - `--runtime` - Runtime environment type (values: `docker`, `k8s`; defaults to `docker`)
-- `--debug-image` - Debug image to use for the debug side-car container (default value for this flag is `nicolaka/netshoot`).
+- `--debug-image` - Debug image to use for the debug side-car container (default value for this flag is `busybox`).
 - `--list-debug-images` - List possible debug images to use for the debug side-car container (for the `--debug-image` flag).
 This list is a ready to use set of debug images.
 You can use other images too.
 - `--target` - Target container name or ID (this can also be provided as the last param in the command line invocation of the `debug` command).
 Note that the target container must be running.
-You can use the `docker run` command to start the target container.
+You can use the `docker run` command to start the target container (or the kubernetes equivalent).
 - `--namespace` - Namespace to target [k8s runtime] (defaults to `default`)
 - `--pod` - Pod to target [k8s runtime]
 - `--cmd` - (Optional) custom CMD to use for the debug side-car container (alternatively pass custom CMD params after '--').
 - `--entrypoint` - (Optional) custom ENTRYPOINT to use for the debug side-car container.
 - `--terminal` - Attach interactive terminal to the debug container (default: true).
 When the interactive terminal is not enabled the debug container output will be printed out to the screen when the `debug` command exits.
 - `--kubeconfig` - Kubeconfig file location [k8s runtime]
+- `--workdir` - Custom WORKDIR to use for the debug side-car container.
+- `--env` - Environment variable to add to the debug side-car container.
+- `--run-as-target-shell` - Attach interactive terminal to the debug container and run shell as if it's running in the target container environment.
+- `--list-sessions` - List all debug sessions for the selected target (pod and optionally selected container for k8s or container for other runtimes).
+- `--show-session-logs` - Show logs for the selected debug session (using namespace, pod, target container or debug session container name for k8s or debug session container name for other runtimes).
+- `--session` - Debug session container name (used for debug sessoin actions).
+- `--connect-session` - Connect to existing debug session.
+- `--list-namespaces` - List names for available namespaces (use this flag by itself) [k8s runtime].
+- `--list-pods` - List names for running pods in the selected namespace (use this flag by itself) [k8s runtime].
+- `--list-debuggable-containers` - List container names for active containers that can be debugged (use this flag by itself).
+- `--list-debug-images` - List possible debug images to use for the debug side-car container (use this flag by itself).
 - `--help` show help (default: false)

 See the "Debugging Using the `debug` Command" section for more information about this command.